 The Atlanta capital of luxury, Buckhead serves as a hub for several major financial and commercial companies.
 Situated north of Midtown and Atlantic Station, the neighborhood features an urban area surrounded by a suburban ring, a unique layout.
 Buckhead is a historically upscale city, home to major shopping destinations, such as Phipps Plaza and Lennox Mall.
 Locally renowned businesses include the Havana Club, King + Duke restaurant and Moondogs.

 In one of Atlanta’s trendier neighborhoods, renters pay around $2,064 to live in the “Beverly Hills” of the metro area.

 Now a center for vibrant nightlife, music venues and upscale dining, West Midtown was formerly an industrial and meatpacking district.
 Retail specializing in paper goods, food and artisan furniture recently fueled a development boom, providing a wide variety of homes to the local populace.
 Available spaces range from lofts and condominiums converted from old warehouses and factories to luxe high rises, mid-rise condominiums and apartments.

 Local amenities include the Westside Cultural Center and the Atlanta Botanical Garden.
 Rental opportunities in West Midtown average at $1,628 monthly.

 Old Fourth Ward

 Atlanta’s first-planned suburb recently gained popularity when the Eastside Beltline was completed, linking the neighborhood to nightlife, restaurants and shops.
-The Krog Street Market is housed in the heart of Inman Park and offers residents and visitors an assortment of artisan baked goods, locally grown produce alongside popular restaurants and retailers.
+The Krog Street Market is housed in the heart of Inman Park and offers residents and visitors an assortment of artisan baked goods and locally grown produce alongside popular restaurants and retailers.

-College students and locals enjoy amenities such as Springvale Park and Fritti and Wisteria are just two popular restaurants among many others in the area.
+Locals enjoy amenities such as Springvale Park, and Fritti and Wisteria are just two popular restaurants among many others in the area.